 Robin Carter wins the National Championship in the 3M dive.
 All American 9 times

 Coach Matt Scoggin joins Coach Reese as the diving coach.
-He is the olympic diving Coach in 2000,2008, and 2012
+He also was the olympic diving Coach in 2000,2008, and 2012.

 1998 Coach Matt Scoggins pending

 Vera Ilyina wins the National Championship in the 1M and 3M dives in 1997 and 1998 , receives a NCAA post-graduate scholarship, is an Academic All American and a All American 4 times.

 Laura Wilkinson wins the National Championship in the platform in 1997 and 1999.
 All American 6 times and Olympic Medalist 2000, 2004, and 2008.

 TSDHOF inductee Laura Wilkinson won the Olympic gold medal in the women’s 10-meter platform event.
 This was the first Olympic diving gold medal for a U.S. woman in that event since 1964